phantomphildius/manager-readme/README.md

 - **Honest** - There is no trust without honesty.
 We will not be able to achieve that relationship without first being completely honest with each other.
 This can be about what is going on in your life, what is happening in the company, or just the timeline of a project.
 I intend to be as transparent as possible with all things, and ask that you try the same.
 - **Always be shipping** - I think there is compounding value in constantly shipping incremental improvements to our codebase.
 This can be refactors, optimizations, feature work, or bug fixes.
 Without shipping constantly, the team loses perceived momentum.
 This can lead to low morale and creativity.
 - **Challenge the Status Quo** - I hope to never accept a pattern or do something "because that is the way we do things".
 I expect myself and our team to always be asking "why?".
 Sometimes the answer is sound and apparent, but this approach will help uncover the times it is not and we will all be better for it.
 This applies to our code, our team processes, and also organizational structure.
-- **This should be fun** - Like I said before, we do our best work when we are happy.
+- **This should be fun** - Like I said before, we do our best work when we are happy and engaged.
 If you are not enjoying your work we should talk about how we can enjoy your work again.
 Sometimes this could be a new project, new direction, or more learning.
 It could also be more work from home time or time and space to exercise.
 Let's figure out what it is for you!
+- **Do the hard thing** - it Difficult things are difficult for a reason.
+Something I have learned from my mistakes and successes is that when presented with a difficult decision, the hardest option is usually the correct one.
+It will be the most impactful in the long term even if it's painful in the short term.
+It is up to me to ensure it is clear why the decision is being made at the time.

 ## What Success looks like in a Member of our Team